 - 1/2 cup Quick Cooking Oats

-- Preheat oven to 375 degrees.
+- Preheat the oven to 375 degrees.
 Spray a 13x9 baking dish with cooking spray.

-- For the crust/crumble: Using a food processor, hand mixer (or your hands), mix together flour. sugar, egg, baking powder, salt and vanilla.
-Slowly add 1 cup cold (8 tablespoons) butter mixing until combined.
+- For the crust/crumble: Using a food processor, hand mixer (or your hands), mix together flour. sugar, egg, baking powder, salt, and vanilla.
+Slowly add 1/2 cup cold (8 tablespoons) butter mixing until combined.
 Set aside in a small bowl 1 1/2 cups of the mixture for the topping.

-- Pour remaining mixture in baking dish packing it firmly.
+- Pour the remaining mixture into the baking dish packing it firmly.

 - Spread the strawberry filling over the crust and sprinkle the topping over the filling.